When the Leader Becomes the Load-Bearing Structure

 Nothing appears broken.

-And yet—something has changed.
+And yet — something has changed.

-The leader’s attention begins to narrow.
+Attention begins to narrow.

 This isn’t burnout.

-It’s constriction.
+It’s concentration.

-Systems learn quickly.
+Systems adapt quickly.

 Tensions escalate earlier than necessary.